 As the biggest Palace museum — the Forbidden city had over 17 million visitors in 2018.
 The Forbidden City built in 1420, it will be 600 years old in 2020.
-You can spend years to read the history of the Forbidden City, but there are 4 most important people can help you understand her story in 5 minutes.
+You can spend years reading the history of the Forbidden City, but there are 4 most important people can help you understand her story in 5 minutes.

 1. EMPEROR YONGLE — The 3rd Ming emperor who built the Forbidden City

 Emperor Yongle is his title after he was crowned.
 Before he was called Zhu Di — the King of Yan because he was the 4th son of the first emperor of the Ming Dynasty — Yuanzhang Zhu who leading people fight with the Mongolians and beat them out of China.
 The original capital was chosen to be Nanjing.
 The emperor Yuanzhang Zhu’s first son died before he dies.
 He hesitated for almost half a year before designating his successor, but then he complied with tradition by investing the dead crown prince’s son Zhu Yunwen(his first grandson from the first son), then only 15 years old.
 Meanwhile, Zhu Di was 38 years old and command important military troop in Beijing.
 In early 1402 the prince of Yan’s forces broke through the imperial armies in the north, sped almost unopposed southward along the Grand Canal, accepted the surrender of the imperial fleet on the Yangtze River, and were admitted into the walled capital by court defectors in July 1402.
 Four days after the fall of Nanjing, the prince of Yan took the throne himself, although he did not formally begin his rule until 1403; he took the reign name Yongle (“Perpetual Happiness”).

 Move the capital to Beijing and built the Forbidden City